chaitin/SafeLine/README.md

 <img src="/images/403.svg" align="right" width="200" />

-SafeLine is a self-hosted web application firewall to protect your websites from attacks and exploits.
+SafeLine is a self-hosted **web application firewall** to protect your web apps from attacks and exploits.

 It defenses for all of web attacks, such as sql injection, code injection, os command injection, CRLF injection, ldap injection, xpath injection, rce, xss, xxe, ssrf, path traversal, backdoor, bruteforce, http-flood, bot abused and so on.